 Differences Between Ribbon And Dynamic Microphones

-As previously mentioned, moving-coil dynamic microphones and ribbon dynamic microphone both transduce energy and turn sound into audio via the principle of electromagnetic induction.
+As previously mentioned, moving-coil dynamic microphones and ribbon dynamic microphones both transduce energy and turn sound into audio via the principle of electromagnetic induction.

-This is a huge commonality but these mic types enough distinctions to make them each their own defined type.
+This is a huge commonality, but these mic types have enough distinctions to make them each their own defined type.
 The primary difference is obviously the design of the transducer element.
 Moving-coil mics have a moving conductive coil attached to a non-conductive diaphragm.
 Ribbon mics have conductive ribbon-like diaphragms.

 There are other noteworthy differences between dynamic and ribbon mics.
 Let's have a look at them in the table below:

 |Coil attached to diaphragm